vanus-labs/docs/content/vanus-connect/template-guides/github-developer-360.md

 ### Step 2: Configure Sink

-- Authorize your Google account
+- Authorize your Google account.

-- Now go to Google Spread, create a new spreadsheet and copy the spreadsheet ID from the URL
+- Now go to Google Sheets, create a new spreadsheet and copy the spreadsheet ID from the URL.

-- Paste the ID in the Spreadsheet ID in the connection setup
+- Paste the ID into the **Spreadsheet ID** field in the connection setup.

-- Add your sheet name in the Default Sheet Name
+- Add your sheet name to the Default Sheet Name.

+- Click **Submit**.

-- Click Submit.
-Your connection is now successfully setup
+- Your connection is now successfully set up.